mikemackintosh/resume/README.md

     mike@titanosx.com  |   Cell: 973.464.9026    |  Twitter: @mikemackintosh
     Belle Mead, NJ     | Web: mikemackintosh.com |   GitHub: mikemackintosh

+## Skills

+  * Incident Response and System Hardening on Mac OS X, CentOS and Ubuntu/Debian
+  * Experience coding and developing in Ruby, Python and PHP
+  * Several years of daily experience with nginx and Apache
+  * Reverse engineering malware and debugging segfaults
+  * Experience with OpenSSL both in the CLI and Ruby
+  * Creating bytecode iptables rules

 ## Experience

 **Shutterstock** - New York, New York - World Leading Stock Content Provider